 Regardless of what you plant, and where you plant it, the how will always be one of your toughest battles.
 Besides equipment limitations, the soil is the key to food plots and you will always need to get a handle on food plot pH and soil nutrients to maximize the attractiveness of your plot.

 Food Plot Preparation

-Plot preparation and getting the soil just right can be expensive and time consuming.
+Plot preparation and getting the soil just right can be expensive and time-consuming.
 In the case of CWD baiting bans, you may be throwing a food plot strategy together at the last minute.
-If you don’t have time for a soil sample, don’t have the access or equipment to amend the soil with lime or fertilizer, or simply need a quick fix for you fall kill plot we have a solution…DeerGro.
-The combination of 2 sprays that easily fit with available equipment or hard to access plots can quickly condition the soil in a pinch.
+If you don’t have time for a soil sample, don’t have the access or equipment to amend the soil with lime or fertilizer, or simply need a quick fix for your fall kill plot we have a solution…DeerGro.
+The combination of 2 sprays that easily fit with available equipment or hard-to-access plots can quickly condition the soil in a pinch.